-When you work with Excel, sooner or later you will need to insert additional cells within those that you have already created.
-Of course you can move contents of these cells to make a place for the new data, but there is another, faster method which I will show you how to do it in the following example.
+Sooner or later you will need to insert additional cells between those that already contain data.
+Of course you can move contents of those cells to make a place for the new data, but there is another, faster method which I will show you in the following example.

-To insert the cells inside a worksheet, first select the region where you want to put them, then right-click on the selection and choose Insert.
+To insert the cells inside a worksheet, first select a place where you want to put them, then right-click the selection and choose Insert.

-When you choose this option, a window will appear.
+When you choose this option, a window with radio buttons will appear.
 You have four options to choose from.
-Excel sets the option, which it considers as the most likely in this case.
-In our example the default option Shift cells right is the option we want.
+Excel, by default sets the option, which it considers the most likely in this case.
+In our example the default option - Shift cells right is the option we want.

-After the cells are shifted to the right, the new blank cells appear inside the table.
+After the cells are shifted to the right, new blank cells appear inside the table.

-When you insert new cells, it will inherit cell formatting from the cells above or from these to the left, depending on where you've inserted the new cells.
+Newly inserted cells will inherit cell formatting from the cells that are located above or from those to the left, depending on where you will insert the new ones.

 Kurs Excel dla początkujących.